j-f1/eleventy-hast-jsx/README.md

 If you want to integrate your components into one of the built-in template languages, use the `component` shortcode.
 (For the JSX language, import and use the component directly.)
 The shortcode produces a plain HTML string.

 For all template languages, the first parameter is the path to the component, relative to the `componentsDir` passed in the plugin options.
-Export your component from the component file by assigning it to either `module.exports` or `module.exports.default`.
+Export your component from the component file by assigning it to `module.exports`, `module.exports.default`, or to a named export with the same name as the file (minus the extension).

 ### Nunjucks (preferred)